Over 2,000 years ago, in 46 B.C, Caesar declared January 1st as the first day of the calendar and the date on which the New Year would be celebrated.

 In Sweden and Norway, a rice pudding is prepared with an almond hidden inside.
 The one who finds the almond and eats it is said to be lucky all year round.
 In Greece, there is a similar tradition, a gold or silver coin is baked into a cake, called a vasilopita.
 The one who finds the coin inside is said to be the luckiest.

-The decision-making habit seems to be derived from the ancient Babylonians who made promises to the gods in order to win their favor.
+The decision-making habit seems to be derived from the ancient Babylonians who made promises to the gods to win their favor.

 In Romania, there are many traditions on the occasion of the new year.
 It is said to bring good luck to eat fish at the New Year’s dinner, to “slip like fish in the new year.”

-Other habits that bring prosperity are to have money on you at midnight, not to throw garbage on January 1, to wear red, to break a glass of white glass, to pour a box of matches or to sneeze.
+Other habits that bring prosperity are having money on you at midnight, not throwing garbage on January 1, wearing red, breaking a glass of white glass, pouring a box of matches, or sneezing.

 So do everything you want to do today in the year that has just begun, be happy, relax, stay with your family, travel, smile, and enjoy those around you and all that life has to offer.